vuongducphuong/documentation/content/applications/websites/website/pages/seo.rst

 When indexing your website, search engines take a first look at the general indexing rules of the ``/robots.txt`` file (allowed robots, sitemap path, etc.).
-Odoo automatically creates it.
+Leansoft automatically creates it.
 Its content is:

 User-agent: \*
 Sitemap: https://leansoft.vn/sitemap.xml